Utah Olympic Park with Kids: Bobsleds, Zip Lines, and Olympic Dreams

 Practical Tips for Visiting with Kids

 Dress in layers and apply mineral sunscreen generously.
 The park is at about 7,000 feet with limited shade on the activity course and zip line platform.
 Sun protection is essential, and the combination of altitude, exposure, and physical activity can lead to sunburn and dehydration faster than at lower elevations.
-Keep a water bottle with every family member and refill at the water stations throughout the park.
+Reef-safe mineral sunscreen, please.
+The runoff goes downstream into the same watershed our McPolin farm-stand eggs come from.
+Keep a water bottle with every family member and refill at the water stations.

-Plan for 3 to 4 hours to do the park justice.
+Plan for three to four hours to do the park justice.
 Longer if you want to explore the museum thoroughly or if your kids want multiple runs on the alpine slide, which they will.
-We usually arrive around 9 AM and leave by 1 PM, which gives us a solid morning of activities while leaving the afternoon free for other Park City adventures.
+We usually arrive around 9 AM and leave by 1 PM.
+A solid morning of activities and the afternoon free for other Park City adventures.

 The park cafe serves decent food at reasonable prices for a tourist attraction, but packing a cooler with lunch and snacks is a budget-friendly alternative.
-There are picnic tables near the base area with views of the jumps and training facilities.
+Picnic tables near the base area have views of the jumps and training facilities.
 Watching athletes practice while eating your packed lunch is a uniquely Park City experience that never gets old.